Canadian

 How Does A Vacuum Help A Wound?

-wound.
+First, the vacuum sucks away exudate, the fluid produced by the wound.
 This fluid is commonly filled with dead white

 blood cells, pus, and other cellular debris that may inhibit